joshenoy/sathyabh.at/content/blog/2016-08-12-the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe.md

   </p>
 </div>

-Before we went on the highway, I stopped by my friend Raylen&#8217;s house.
-Ray and I have been friends since school and it&#8217;d been a while since I had visited their house and met his Mom and since their place was on the way, I stopped by his place for a short time.
+Before we went on the highway, I stopped by my friend Raylen's house.
+Ray and I have been friends since school and it'd been a while since I had visited their house and met his Mom and since their place was on the way, I stopped by his place for a short time.

-Anyone who&#8217;s done the Mangalore &#8211; Udupi roads will know they&#8217;re rather infamous &#8211; the bus drivers think Formula 1 drivers are kart drivers, combined with the rather narrow road, driving down the Mangalore &#8211; Udupi highway was a nightmare.
+Anyone who's done the Mangalore - Udupi roads will know they're rather infamous - the bus drivers think Formula 1 drivers are kart drivers, combined with the rather narrow road, driving down the Mangalore - Udupi highway was a nightmare.
 In the recent past, work has progressed on upgrading the roads to a 4-lane highway and when I visited the roads were nearly complete.
 It was truly a pleasure to drive on these roads without having to worry that a hulking piece of metal was hurling towards you.

 <div id="attachment_999" style="width: 1623px" class="wp-caption aligncenter">
   <img class="size-full wp-image-999" src="https://images.sbhat.me/sb/2016/08/Mangalore-Udupi-Highway.jpg" alt="Mangalore Udupi Highway" width="1613" height="1210" />